Professor Lawrence Krauss on Space, Time, and Gravitational Waves @ Conway Hall

 The observation was hard won, Krauss explained, and the technology that made it possible has not existed for more than a decade or so.
 Gravitational waves are ripples generated by the movement of mass through space-time, ripples that squeeze and stretch space-time as they move through it.
 The LIGO detectors comprise of laser beams bouncing back and forth between mirrors at opposite ends of a tunnel 4km long, a distance that would be measurably distorted were a gravitational wave to pass through.

 The waves recently detected were generated by the merger, 1.3billion years ago, of two black holes, one of 29 solar masses, the other of 35.
 But the resultant black hole was of mass 62 times that of the sun, not 65.
-That means that in the 0.02 seconds required for the merger, three solar masses were emitted in the form of energy – that’s more than all the stars in the universe emitted in the same period.
+That means that in the 0.02 seconds required for the merger, three solar masses were emitted in the form of energy—more than was emitted over the same period by all the stars in the universe combined.

 Krauss’s attraction as a communicator lies not just in his ability to explain his subject in plain English, but also in his enthusiasm for the links between the physical and the metaphysical.
-This talk might be considered an addendum to his wonderful 2012 book A Universe from Nothing.
+This talk might be considered an addendum to his wonderful 2012 book A Universe from Nothing, a guide to the most current theories of how the universe came into being.
 Gravitational waves interact extremely weakly with matter, so provide an opportunity to see past a thus-far impermeable wall of radiation generated by the Big Bang known as the Cosmic Microwave Background, and to observe the first nano-, pico-, and femtoseconds of our universe’s existence.